jl95terceira/project-pymso/README.md

 # Contributing

-The plan is to gradually add functionality to this module while maintaining the property of losslessness on writing files back, so that
+The plan is to gradually add functionality to this module while maintaining the property of losslessness for loading / saving cycles from the beginning to the end (?) of development, so that

 <ul>